apetri/LensTools/docs/source/pipeline.rst

 Gravitational evolution (Gadget2)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The next step in the pipeline is to run Gadget2_ to evolve the initial conditions in time.
-Again, the Gadget2 tunable settings are handled by lenstools via the :py:class:`~lenstools.simulations.gadget2.Gadget2Settings`:
+Again, the Gadget2 tunable settings are handled by lenstools via the :py:class:`~lenstools.pipeline.settings.Gadget2Settings`:

 ::

-	>>> from lenstools.simulations.gadget2 import Gadget2Settings
+	>>> from lenstools.pipeline.settings import Gadget2Settings
 	>>> gadget_settings = Gadget2Settings()

 In the gadget_settings instance, you may want to be especially careful in selecting the appropriate values for the OutputScaleFactor and NumFilesPerSnapshot attributes, which will direct which snapshots will be written to disk and in how many files each snapshot will be split.
 You can generate the Gadget2 parameter file just typing